Lamaling Monastery: History

 The ancient monastery built in the 7th century (said to have been built in the Zangdok Pelri style) was destroyed in an earthquake in 1930.
 It was rebuilt as a small monastery on flat land below the ruined monastery in the 1930s.
 At that time, it was the seat of late Dudjom Rinpoche (1904–1987), who was chosen as the head of Nyingma school during his later exile to India, after Tibet came under control of the Chinese as an Autonomous Region of the People’s Republic of China.
 The location of the monastery is also credited to an event that marked the religious contest between Buddhism and Bon religion.

 Subsequent to the old monastery's destruction, a smaller temple (20 km2) was built below the old location on flat land.
 A legend narrated about this event purported a propitious omen of the ‘Life supporting’ stone (lado) of Buchu moving.
 Further, when the then Rinpoche performed the consecration ceremonies for the small temple, he is stated to have seen a three horned goat circling round the area and vanishing into a stone.
 This stone is still preserved in front of the ruined temple.
-In the 1960s, the small temple was destroyed and Guru Rinpoche’s son, Dorje Pasang, was killed.
+In the 1960s, the small temple was destroyed and Dudjom Rinpoche’s son, Dorje Pasang, was killed.

 The Lamaling Monastery, as rebuilt in 1989, is said to be one of the largest and most important Tibetan Buddhist monasteries in Nyingchi County.

 In 1989, the late Dudjom Rinpoche’s daughter Semo Dechen and her husband Lama Chonyi Rinpoche started the restoration works and built the present exquisite Zengdok Pelri Monastery (temple) with an extensive garden complex surrounding it.
 Constructed on the hill side, it is approachable by a motorable road from the valley below.

-The Nyingma Sect had imbibed the traditions of the native Bon religion, particularly in relation to nature, and believed that everything had a spirit.
-Phallic worship and sacrifices to this symbol were also a part of their traditional practices.
-The monastery is now being looked after by Guru Rinpoche’s son Chuni Rinpoche, along with several monks.